nus-cs2113-AY2425S1/ip/docs/README.md

 ### Listing All Tasks

-To list all tasks in Yapper, use the list command. use the list command without any parameters. e.g. `list`
+To list all tasks in your task list, use the list command without any parameters. e.g. `list`
 ```